The current job market is challenging for both employers and job seekers to navigate.

 Look in your own backyard

-So before you rush to a headhunter to fill an open role, remember that the human capital you need may very well exist already within your organization.
+So before you rush to a headhunter to fill an open role, remember that the people you need may already exist within your organization.

 Take a strategic approach to the alternative workforce

 The so-called “alternative workforce” includes contractors, crowd workers, and freelancers.
-These temporary workers can be sourced from traditional staffing firms, online freelancing platforms like Upwork, Fiverr, 99designs, and Toptal, and many other places.
+These temporary workers can be sourced from traditional staffing firms or online freelancing platforms, such as:

-Deloitte recommends going beyond using this pool on an ad hoc basis.
-Instead of merely filling gaps, you should think about the alternative workforce strategically and develop long-term hiring solutions that “put the right talent in place where and when it’s most needed to get results.”
+Instead of merely filling gaps, you should think about the alternative workforce strategically and develop the long-term hiring solutions a strong hiring process needs.

-Finding great talent can be tough in a hot economy.
-But the most successful companies know that having a solid hiring process is just as important as developing killer marketing campaigns or building strong customer relationships.
+Figuring out how to find great employees can be tough in the current economy.
+But the most successful companies know that a solid hiring process is just as important as killer marketing campaigns or strong customer relationships.